 I just got back from the PBS Annual Meeting in San Francisco, and need about 12 more hours of sleep to process everything we saw and learned.
 But I am not sure I will ever recover from meeting David Rudman, the very talented puppeteer behind Cookie Monster.
 A genuinely nice man, he took the time to meet each PBS KIDS blogger individually, took a photo with us (as Cookie) and did a quick video message about something that is important to us.

-I said all of the above to Cookie Monster in about 10 words (not joking, clearly Cookie has places to be, and was in a hurry)… and he turned to the camera to say the below, without skipping a beat.
+I said all of the above to Cookie Monster in about 10 words (not joking, clearly Cookie has places to be)… and he turned to the camera to say the below, without skipping a beat.